akka/akka/akka-docs/rst/java/lambda-persistence.rst

 .. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#recovery-status

-Sometimes there is a need for performing additional initialization when the recovery has completed, before processing any other message sent to the persistent actor.
+Sometimes there is a need for performing additional initialization when the recovery has completed before processing any other message sent to the persistent actor.
 The persistent actor will receive a special :class:`RecoveryCompleted` message right after recovery and before any other received messages.

 .. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#recovery-completed

-If there is a problem with recovering the state of the actor from the journal, ``onRecoveryFailure`` is called (logging the error by default) and the actor will be stopped.
+If there is a problem with recovering the state of the actor from the journal, ``onRecoveryFailure`` is called (logging the error by default), and the actor will be stopped.

 Relaxed local consistency requirements and high throughput use-cases
 --------------------------------------------------------------------

-If faced with relaxed local consistency requirements and high throughput demands sometimes ``PersistentActor`` and it's ``persist`` may not be enough in terms of consuming incoming Commands at a high rate, because it has to wait until all Events related to a given Command are processed in order to start processing the next Command.
-While this abstraction is very useful for most cases, sometimes you may be faced with relaxed requirements about consistency – for example you may want to process commands as fast as you can, assuming that Event will eventually be persisted and handled properly in the background and retroactively reacting to persistence failures if needed.
+If faced with relaxed local consistency requirements and high throughput demands sometimes ``PersistentActor`` and its ``persist`` may not be enough in terms of consuming incoming Commands at a high rate, because it has to wait until all Events related to a given Command are processed in order to start processing the next Command.
+While this abstraction is very useful for most cases, sometimes you may be faced with relaxed requirements about consistency – for example you may want to process commands as fast as you can, assuming that the Event will eventually be persisted and handled properly in the background, retroactively reacting to persistence failures if needed.

 The ``persistAsync`` method provides a tool for implementing high-throughput persistent actors.
 It will *not* stash incoming Commands while the Journal is still working on persisting and/or user code is executing event callbacks.